Social Work Faculty

 Interprofessional research study from George Mason University found that family caregivers of older adults living with dementia experienced a 15% drop in stress after a 9-week online peer support program

-Evelyn P. Tomaszewski, MSW, ACSW, is MSW Program Director and an assistant professor in the Department of Social Work.
+• Evelyn P. Tomaszewski, MSW, ACSW, is Divisional Director of Graduate Programs and an associate professor in the Department of Social Work.
 Tomaszewski brings over 25 years of experience as a public health social worker practicing in in the US and globally.

-Dr. Inoue is an Associate Professor in the Department of Social Work.
+• Dr. Inoue is a Professor in the Department of Social Work.
 Her research focus is primarily on older adults with declined health who are vulnerable to losing autonomy and dignity.